Law and political science

 In the Junior Sophister (third) year, students take modules totalling 30 credits from each discipline.
-Students may choose to specialise in either Law or Political science in their Senior Sophister (fourth) year or continue to take a combination of modules from both subjects.
+Students may choose to specialise in either Law or Political science in their Senior Sophister (fourth) year or continue to take an equal combination of modules from both subjects.

 Law modules are generally taught for three hours per week for one semester only and students attend four compulsory law seminars per module.
 Political science modules are also taught at lecture level with two hours of lectures and one tutorial per week per module.

 In the Junior Sophister (third) year, one law module, EU law, is mandatory.
 If a student chooses to specialise in Political science in the final year of his/her degree then he/she must take Research methods for political scientists.